Steps of writing an evidence-based practice

 Level B Evidence

-- Well-designed control trials without randomization: In this study, random assignment is not used to assign subjects to experimental and control groups.
+The Level B evidence is obtained from:- Well-designed control trials without randomization: In this study, random assignment is not used to assign subjects to experimental and control groups.
 As such, the research is less strong in internal validity, since it cannot be assumed the subjects in the study are equal on main demographic and clinical variables at the start of the trial.
 However, there are frequent problems with this study and they include intentional or unintentional bias in sample enrollment, non-blinding, unclear criteria for participant choosing, or variable or invalid tools.

 - Clinical cohort study: This is an examination of groups of people who have common characteristics or exposure experiences to compare outcomes in exposed vs. outcomes in non-exposed.